rtmines/csci210_project2/README.md

 # Project 2 - File Tree Simulator

-In this project, you will be simulating a Unix file system using a tree.
+In this project, you will be simulating a Unix file system using a tree data structure.
 This is based off of section 2.13 in the textbook.
 Feel free to read that section from the textbook for additional help and ideas.

 ## Problem Statement